aphyr/distsys-class/README.markdown

     - Node faults in a search engine can cause some results to go missing
     - Updates may be reflected on some nodes but not others
       - Consider an AP system split by a partition
-      - Eventually things will resolve
-      - But meanwhile, other nodes can do reads that won't see the new data
+      - You can write data that some people can't read
     - Streaming video degrades to preserve low latency
   - This is not an excuse to violate your safety invariants
     - Just helps you quantify how much you can *exceed* safety invariants
-    - e.g. "We provide RYW 99.9% of the time"
+    - e.g. "99% of the time, you can read 90% of your prior writes"
   - Strongly dependent on workload, HW, topology, etc
   - Can tune harvest vs yield on a per-request basis
    - "As much as possible in 10ms, please"
+   - "I need everything, and I understand you might not be able to answer"

 ### Hybrid systems